How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 Check out these statistics that suggest why you should use this model in the financial sector;

-- Similar research conducted by the University of Chicago suggests that more than 13% of Americans invest in cryptocurrencies.
+- Similar research conducted by the University of Chicago suggests that more than 16% of Americans invest in cryptocurrencies.

-There’s no doubt that this FinTech business model will witness significant growth in some years to come.
 Owning an investment solution puts your business in a perfect position to make noteworthy gains from the demand that’s poised to come.
-To be profitable with this business model, your business may charge a profit for executed trades.

-Pros and Cons of Investment Business Model
+Pros and Cons of the Investment Business Model

 Like any FinTech model, it also has its pros and cons to consider.
 Here are two distinct ones.